I didn’t go to college for this

-When people ask us who Openprise competes with, our usual response is manual processes, spreadsheet macros, the rules engines in Salesforce / Marketo / Eloqua, and custom solutions.
+When people ask us who Openprise competes with, our usual response is manual data processing, spreadsheet macros, the rules engines in Salesforce / Marketo / Eloqua, and custom solutions.
 The things Openprise replaces, in terms of frequency, is in that order.
 Because we help people eliminate so many manual data manipulation tasks, we often encounter many human stories from marketers that other technology vendors may not hear.
 Here’s an oldie but goodie blog post from almost two years ago about three customer stories.
 It’s still the number one most popular blog post for us, so do give it a read:

 Here are three of those stories and we will talk about our takeaways after the narrative: